PoeCoh/PowerShell/ScriptBlocks/README.md

 # ScriptBlocks
 Nameless functions.
-Basically any function I have that's short and sweet
+Basically any function I have that's short and sweet.

+None of these have any form of error checking beyond having variable types.